AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

         Flag_4 => True,
         others => False)

-Note the :ada:`Pack` directive for the array which guarantees that the array takes as little space as possible.
+Note the :ada:`Pack` directive for the array, which guarantees that the array takes as little space as possible.

-It is also possible to map record on memory when additional control over the representation is needed or more complex data are used:
+It is also possible to map records on memory when additional control over the representation is needed or more complex data are used:

 [C]